 When you look at your credit report, payment history is one of the most important components of how your score is calculated.
 All three major credit bureaus provide this information.
 It is a list of all of the credit you have and whether or not you pay your credit card accounts – as well as auto loans and other reported credit.

 Your payment history affects credit for one big reason.
-If you have a history of making payments on time with the loans you have, that means you may be likely to make on time payments for new loans.
+If you have a history of making payments on time with the loans you have, that means you may be likely to make on-time payments for new loans.

 The credit score models look at a few things in this area:

 - Do you make payments on time?
-On time payments are one of the most important factors.
+On-time payments are one of the most important factors.
 Having a history of them helps you to have good credit scores.

 - Do you have late payments in your credit history?
 Lenders report payments that are 30 days late or longer to the credit bureaus.
 This can hurt credit scores.
 The number of late payments as well as if you are 30 days, 60 days, or 90 days late, will impact your score.
-Also important is whether you are still late on these loans or if you have brought them current.
+Also important is whether you are still late on these loans or if you have brought them currently.

 Keep in mind that late credit card payments and other loan payments can remain on your credit report for some time.
 The Fair Credit Reporting Act is a federal law that states that negative information on your credit report can remain there for up to 7 years.
 After that, the information will fall off.
 These negative marks on your credit report can continue to hurt you for up to that long, though the longer the time is from a late payment, the better.